 - Simona Dlabal, NP, Palliative Care Nurse Practitioner

 - Sasha-Gaye Sharrier, RN, Palliative Care Nurse

-- Giulia Herman, LCSW, Palliative Care Social Worker
+- Giulia Herman, LMSW, Palliative Care Social Worker

 If you have any questions, please don not hesitate to reach out to our Program Coordinator: